-Samsung seeking a ban on the iPhone 4S in France and ItalyAlex Wagner - Deputy Managing Editor, News Desk
+Samsung seeking a ban on the iPhone 4S in France and ItalyAlex Wagner - Editorial Director of News and Content

 Last month we learned that Samsung had already set its patent lawsuit sights on Apple's next generation iPhone despite the fact that the device hadn't yet been announced.
 As most of you know, Apple took the wraps off the iPhone 4S yesterday and, true to its word, Samsung has filed for preliminary injunctions against the 4S in both France and Italy in an attempt to block the new device from going on sale.
 Samsung alleges that the iPhone 4S infringes on two of the company's related to wireless tech, specifically WCDMA standards for 3G-enabled handsets.
 Exactly which patents Samsung is referring to isn't yet known, but it's possible that they could be the same patents Samsung used against the iPhone 3G, iPhone 4, iPad, and iPad 2 in a Dutch suit filed last month.